-Data Type Mapping for PreparedStatement.setXXX() Extensions
+Data type mapping for PreparedStatement.setXXX() extensions

-Informix Dynamic Server introduces many extended data types.
+IBM Informix introduces many extended data types.
 As a result, there can be multiple mappings between a JDBC or Java data type and the corresponding Informix data type.

 For example, you can use PreparedStatement.setAsciiStream() to insert into either a text column or a CLOB column.
 Similarly, you can also use PreparedStatement.setBinaryStream() to insert into a byte column or a BLOB column.
 Because the actual column information is not available to IBM Informix JDBC Driver at all times, there can be ambiguity for the driver when it maps data types.